Prone to Wander

 seal it for

 thy courts above

-The primary intent with this journey and output is to not only document as a way of cementing memories and experiences into the bedrock of my consciousness, but to examine wandering as a theoretical idea, a moment in time, a particular place, an attitude toward the world, a spiritual searching, or an appetite for the unknown.
+The primary intent with this journey was to not only document as a way of cementing memories and experiences into the bedrock of my consciousness, but to examine wandering as a theoretical idea, a moment in time, a particular place, an attitude toward the world, a spiritual searching, and an appetite for the unknown.
 At times, the work is as literal as an open path laid bare before me with nothing but miles ahead.
-At other times it's as symbolic as two closed curtains drifting apart or a crack in slab of stone.
+At other times it's as symbolic as two closed curtains drifting apart or a crack in a slab of stone.
 There are instances where the photos don't translate to anything other than the wandering of the lens and the lack of intentionality behind the pressing of the shutter.
 The work is as demonstrative of my own wanderings as it is of the subjects featured.